|

 Overcoming Complicated Biliary Anastomosis to Reduce Complications

-When and How We Do Inflow Control to Prevent Samll-for-Size Syndrome
+When and How We Do Inflow Control to Prevent Small-for-Size Syndrome

 Tomoharu Yoshizumi (Kyushu University, Japan) |